brien17/FacialRecognitionRaspberryPi/README.md

 # PersonalProject
 This repository is for a personal project completed for my COP 2001 Programing methodology course.
 The goal of this project was to build a system that could run on the raspberry pi that could detect and recognize faces from a live video feed.
 More information about the project can be found in the problem statement file in this repository.

-This project was made with help from this tutorial: https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826.
+The facial recognition part of this project was made with help from this tutorial: https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826

+The alexa integration was made with help from this tutorial: https://www.udemy.com/building-alexa-skills-for-home-automation-with-raspberry-pi/learn/lecture/11254440?start=135#questions

 # Timelog
 ## Week 1: